little-world/rust-course/src/11-string-processing.md

 ## Pattern 1: String Type Selection

 **Problem**: Rust offers multiple string types (String, &str, Cow, OsString, Path), and choosing the wrong one leads to unnecessary allocations, API inflexibility, or platform compatibility issues.
 Developers face the ownership vs borrowing decision at every string boundary.
-Platform-specific encodings (UTF-16 on Windows, bytes on Unix) require special handling.

 **Solution**: Use `String` for owned, growable UTF-8 strings when you need to build or modify text.
 Use `&str` for borrowed string slices—the most flexible function parameter type.
-Use `Cow<str>` for conditional allocation when sometimes borrowing, sometimes owning.
-Use `OsString`/`OsStr` at OS boundaries (file paths, environment variables) where UTF-8 isn't guaranteed.
-Use `Path`/`PathBuf` for cross-platform file system operations with automatic separator handling.

 **Why It Matters**: Type choice determines allocation patterns and API ergonomics.
-Functions taking `&str` work with both `String` and `&str` due to deref coercion. `Cow` eliminates allocations when data doesn't change—a web server normalizing millions of already-normalized URLs saves gigabytes.
-Platform string types prevent panics on non-UTF-8 file names.
-The memory layout differences matter: `String` is 3 words (pointer + len + capacity), `&str` is 2 words (pointer + len), affecting struct size and cache efficiency.
+Functions taking `&str` work with both `String` and `&str` due to deref coercion.

 **Use Cases**: `String` for building strings dynamically, returning from functions, storing in collections. `&str` for function parameters, parsing, zero-copy operations. `Cow<str>` for normalization, escaping, sanitization where input is often already valid. `OsString` for file paths, environment variables, FFI with OS APIs. `Path` for cross-platform path manipulation with extension extraction, parent directory operations.